Capital of Germany

 - Traffic & Mobility Management Incl.
 Modal Split

-- Modal Shift to Public Transport
+- Promotion of Public Transport

-- Modal Shift to Walking & Cycling
+- Promotion of Walking & Cycling

 - Transparency & Communication Policy